remihuguet/remihuguet/README.md

 - 👨 I'm a freelance software engineer with  12+ years of xp in it
 - 🎯 I'm focused on building the right software, done right
 - ⚒️ I help teams to adopt craft and flow best practices
-- 🐍 I work a lot with python :serpent: but I can switch easily
+- 🐍 I work a lot with python but I can switch easily
 - 🏠 I work from home since the beginning of the year and I'll continue for the coming years
 - 🌱 I’m currently doing Advent Of Code 2020 - this is fun 🔥